King William's College

-The College is distinctive in that it is one of the few UK schools where every student in the Sixth Form studies for the International Baccalaureate Diploma.
+We are one of a few schools where every student in the Sixth Form studies for the International Baccalaureate Diploma.
 The IB philosophy - particularly its emphasis on skills and its focus on internationalism - is central to our approach and we are one of the largest and most experienced IB schools in the British Isles.

-The pupils follow a broad curriculum of sporting activities, competing in the major sports against the other Island schools, but also travelling to the UK for off-Island fixtures.
-Every three years, the senior rugby and hockey teams embark on an impressive world sports tour during the summer months.
-The College also has its own Golf Academy and rock climbing and sailing are also on offer along with a wide variety of other extra-curricular activities.
+Our pupils follow a broad curriculum of sporting activities, competing in the major sports against UK and Island schools.
+Every three years, the senior rugby and hockey teams embark on a world sports tour during the summer months.
+Golf, rock climbing and sailing are also on offer, along with a wide variety of other extracurricular activities.

-Drama and Music thrive at King William’s College and pupils are given the opportunity to perform at many events and School productions.
-There are workshops throughout the year and students are also encouraged to participate in Island-wide competitions.
+Drama and Music thrive and pupils are given the opportunity to perform at many events and productions.
+There are workshops throughout the year and students are also encouraged to participate in competitions.

 'An Island Education for a Global Future'